Review: Hema 4WD Maps App For iPad – An App For Remote Travel

 Why am I telling you this?
 Because it’s so easy to take a screenshot.
 Your mate asks you about some remote place… take a screenshot and send it to her.
 Easy!

-And keep in mind, even if Hema stopped supporting the 4WD Maps app now, the maps will still be relevant for many years to come.
+Keep in mind though, even if Hema stopped supporting the 4WD Maps app now, the maps will still be relevant for many years to come.

-Despite the frustrations with Hema, we love the Hema 4WD Maps app for the iPad.
-Itโ€™s simple to use and has never let us down.
+Despite Hema’s apparent determination to self-destruct, the Hema 4WD Maps app seems to have survived mostly unscathed.
+Itโ€™s simple to use and never let us down.
 Without it, we would have been lost many times.

 And thatโ€™s no fun when youโ€™re a long way from help!